 Since inception, UEX has been successful discovering and advancing uranium resources in the Athabasca Basin.
 The Company has three 100% owned uranium deposits in the eastern Athabasca Basin (Horseshoe, Raven and West Bear) and a 49.1% interest in four uranium deposits joint-ventured with Orano in the western Athabasca Basin.
 The following charts summarize UEX's ownership share of these mineral resources.

-Management's Discussion and Analysis For the year ended December 31, 2017 and 2016 (Expressed in Canadian dollars, unless otherwise noted)
+Management's Discussion and Analysis For the three-month periods ended March 31, 2018 and 2017 (Expressed in Canadian dollars, unless otherwise noted)

 N.I.
 43-101 Mineral Resource Estimates